All Episodes

 That means the United States can't service its debt.

-Seven times the revenue it needs to be able to service the debt.
+Well, the Treasury actually has seven times, get this, seven times the revenue it needs to be able to service the debt.

-In fact, we have so much revenue right now.
+In fact, we have so much revenue right now we can pay to service the debt.

 We can pay for VA benefits, the entire bloated defense budget, and there's still half a trillion dollars left over in the current fiscal year.

-So s the idea that somehow we don't have enough money to pay for the essentials is just nonsense.
+So the idea that somehow we don't have enough money to pay for the essentials is just nonsense.

 The idea that we're going to default is nonsense.